-The new galleries at the ACM use Singapore’s history as a port city as a means of understanding the interconnections between Asian cultures, and between Asia and the world.
+The new galleries at the Asian Civilisations Museum use Singapore’s history as a port city as a means of understanding the interconnections between Asian cultures, and between Asia and the world.
 The new and refreshed permanent galleries will be arranged along broad themes highlighting cross-cultural connections, rather than segmented by geography or cultures.

 Connecting the cultures of Asia

 Trade and the Exchange of Ideas

 - 9th-century exchanges: The Tang Shipwreck

 - Chinese porcelain, Southeast Asian ceramics, Indian textiles and furniture

 - Spread of Hinduism and Buddhism throughout Asia

 - Christianity and Islam in Asia

 Click on the various tabs to find out more about our new galleries.